 How to Request a Driving Record in Michigan

-Requesting a Copy of a Michigan Driving Record
+Requesting Your Driving Record

 Michigan Department of State